zgw0/react-fiber-architecture/README.md

 v = f(d)
 ```

-It follows that rendering a React app is akin to calling a function whose body contains calls to other functions, and so on.
+It follows that rendering a React app is akin(类似) to calling a function whose body contains calls to other functions, and so on.
 This analogy is useful when thinking about fibers.

+(渲染React应用程序类似于调用 其主体包含对其他函数的调用 的函数)

 The way computers typically track a program's execution is using the [call stack](https://en.wikipedia.org/wiki/Call_stack).
 When a function is executed, a new **stack frame** is added to the stack.
 That stack frame represents the work that is performed by that function.

 When dealing with UIs, the problem is that if too much work is executed all at once, it can cause animations to drop frames and look choppy.
-What's more, some of that work may be unnecessary if it's superseded by a more recent update.
+What's more, some of that work may be unnecessary if it's superseded(被取代) by a more recent update.
 This is where the comparison between UI components and function breaks down, because components have more specific concerns than functions in general.

 Newer browsers (and React Native) implement APIs that help address this exact problem: `requestIdleCallback` schedules a low priority function to be called during an idle period, and `requestAnimationFrame` schedules a high priority function to be called on the next animation frame.
 The problem is that, in order to use those APIs, you need a way to break rendering work into incremental units.
 If you rely only on the call stack, it will keep doing work until the stack is empty.

-Wouldn't it be great if we could customize the behavior of the call stack to optimize for rendering UIs?
-Wouldn't it be great if we could interrupt the call stack at will and manipulate stack frames manually?
+Wouldn't it be great if we could customize the behavior of the call stack to optimize for rendering UIs? (如果我们可以自定义调用堆栈的行为以优化渲染UI，那不是很好吗？)Wouldn't it be great if we could interrupt the call stack at will and manipulate stack frames manually?

 That's the purpose of React Fiber.
 Fiber is reimplementation of the stack, specialized for React components.
 You can think of a single fiber as a **virtual stack frame**.